As Found Recording, Information Systems, Database, Archive, HTML

 and explanatory comments:

-a configuration file entry of "*" and caption definition of "tec" would give you a complete listing of all images with their technical information as captions while changing the caption definition to "cap" would create the same array of images with their explanatory comments.
+a configuration file entry of "*" and caption definition of "tec" would give you a complete listing of all images with their technical information as captions while changing the caption definition to "cap" would create the same with their explanatory comments.
 It is important to note that whichever option is chosen nothing has changed for the archivist as all the data is still there and is still related by file name.

 By keeping multiple configuration files for a single data set you can always have up to date reports organized in different ways without any manipulation of the data itself.

 A complete listing of everybody's field notes would look